It’s that time of year again! Gird your loins, and pick up your pens. You’re about to embark on the ride of your lives.

 If you don’t have a story to go with it, it doesn’t matter.
 The reader’s mind can conjure the story or an infinite number of stories—it’s the spark of epiphany that feeds your reader’s soul.

-This is the honest truth: readers are only interested in one page at a time.
+This is the big secret: readers are only interested in one page at a time.
 Make each one a page worth reading—load it with tactile experiences, visceral action, thought-provoking dialog—and they’ll be happy.

 Of course, if you want a novel you can turn into something you’ll be able to sell, you’ll need it to make sense.
 But that’s not hard.
 Just throw together a simple plot and give yourself milemarkers to aim for at regular intervals, a series of main episodes you know ahead of time will all hang together in the end.